dukelec/cdbus/Readme.md

 In this case:

 * It introduces an arbitration mechanism that automatically avoids conflicts like the CAN bus.
-* Support dual bond rate, provide high speed communication, maximum rate ≥ 10 Mbps.
+* Support dual baud rate, provide high speed communication, maximum rate ≥ 10 Mbps.
 * Support broadcast. (set `dst_addr` to `255`)
 * Max payload data size is 253 byte. (you can increase it to 255 byte, but not recommended)
 * Hardware packing, unpacking, verification and filtering, save your time and CPU usage.